solana-labs/solana/programs/btc_spv/README.md

 standards and the large multi-party organizations that write them in favor of a set of discrete contract-based services that can be easily utilized by caller contracts through a common abstraction format.
-This will set the groundwork for a broad range of dapps and contracts able to interoperate across the variegated and every growing platform ecosystem.
+This will set the groundwork for a broad range of applications and contracts able to interoperate across the variegated and every growing platform ecosystem.

 ## Terminology